 However, you can also improve your odds by being smart with how you pick inside the Super Bowl betting squares template.
 As we've mentioned above, there are 10 rows and 10 columns filled with boxes.

 Rather than just randomly dropping your name in boxes, take a look at the scoring trends for both teams and which studs will be ready to make game-changing plays for you.

-Also keep in mind how the offenses and defenses are playing leading up to the Super Bowl, or single game to pick.
-If the Eagles defense has kept teams scoreless in the first quarter throughout the playoffs, use that knowledge to your advantage when making your selections.
+Also keep in mind how the offences and defences are playing leading up to the Super Bowl, or single game to pick.
+If the Eagles defence has kept teams scoreless in the first quarter throughout the playoffs, use that knowledge to your advantage when making your selections.

 Say the Patriots advance and their defence has kept teams to seven points in the first half in their previous set of games, you keep that in mind as well when going down your rows and columns.
 The more you know, the better prepared you'll be to make the right call and improve your chances on Super Bowl futures.